citp/privacy-policy-historical/e/eg/ega/egain.cloud.md

-> *The following text is extracted and transformed from the egain.cloud privacy policy that was archived on 2017-06-10.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170610020018id_/http%3A//www.egain.com/privacy-policies) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the egain.cloud privacy policy that was archived on 2017-12-25.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20171225055901id_/http%3A//www.egain.com/privacy-policies) for the most accurate reproduction.*

 # Data Privacy and Security Policy - eGain

-_Effective October 01, 2016_

-### **Introduction**
+_Effective December 8, 2017_

-This Privacy Policy applies to [**www.egain.com**](http://www.egain.com/) and our platform services owned and operated by eGain.
+This Privacy Policy applies to [ **www.egain.com**](http://www.egain.com/) and our platform services owned and operated by eGain.
 We are committed to the responsible use of information and protecting individual privacy rights.
 We know you care how information about you is used and shared.
 This notice describes our privacy policy.

 Our Privacy Policy explains: